-rgroupname is the name of the log on group on the remote HP 3000.
-It follows the same rules as lgroupname.
+is the name of the log on group on the remote HP 3000.
+It follows the same rgroupname rules as lgroupname.
 An at sign (@) may be used to indicate rgroupname is same as lgroupname.

-- rupasw is the password assigned to rusername. - rapasw is the password assigned to racctname. - rgpasw is the password asigned to rgroupname.
+rupasw is the password assigned to rusername.

+is the password assigned to racctname. rapasw

+is the password asigned to rgroupname. rgpasw